polterguy/magic/backend/files/misc/common-startup-files/default.md

 - [verb] optional HTTP verb to use in invocation.
 Defaults to 'get'.
 Can only be 'post', 'put', 'get', 'patch', or 'delete'.
 - [payload] optional JSON string that becomes the payload to send.
 Notice, can only be applied for 'post', 'put' and 'patch' endpoints.
 - [token] optional Bearer token that will be added to the Authorization HTTP header as 'Bearer TOKEN_HERE'.
+- [headers] optional collection of key-value HTTP headers for the HTTP invocation.

 If the user asks you to invoke an HTTP endpoint, or test an API, invoke a URL, etc, you can use this function to invoke HTTP endpoints.